-Community Development is a practice involving research, evaluation, collaboration, and strategic planning, mostly associated with affordable housing, homelessness, employment, transportation, and community resources and assets (e.g., social, environmental, political, cultural, financial, etc.).
-The City of Fargo has a Community

-Development (CD) Division within the Planning & Development Department.
-The CD Division is responsible for leading plan development of its Department of Housing and Urban Development (HUD) grants, which include the Community Development Block Grant (CDBG) and the HOME Investment Partnerships Grant (HOME).
-The City's Community Development Committee works with the Planning & Development Department to advise the City Commission regarding these grant funds.
+Community Development is a practice involving research, evaluation, collaboration, and strategic planning, mostly associated with affordable housing, homelessness, employment, transportation, and community resources and assets (e.g., social, environmental/natural, political, cultural, financial, built, and human capitals etc.).
+The City of Fargo has a Community Development (CD) Division within the Planning & Development Department.
+The CD Division is responsible for plan development of its Department of Housing and Urban Development (HUD) grants, which include the Community Development Block Grant (CDBG) and the HOME Investment Partnerships Grant (HOME).
 The City Commission maintains final approval of annual and consolidated plans and budgets.